rxweb/rxweb/docs/reactive-form-validators/validation-decorators/odd.md

 ---
 title: odd
-description: Odd validation decorator will check whether the value entered is an odd number or not.
+description: Odd validation {{validatorType}} will check whether the value entered is an odd number or not.
 author: rxcontributorone

 ---